Blog Post

 What is Google Hummingbird?

-Back when Google was in its early stages, the world of search was simple: users entered one or multiple keywords into the search box and received a number of links to websites that Google considered relevant because they contained the searched keywords (in the page title, in headlines, in content, and at one point even the meta-keywords were relevant!).
+Back when Google was still in its infancy, the world of search was simple: users would enter one or more keywords into the search bar and receive a number of links to websites that Google deemed relevant because they contained the searched keywords (in the page title, in headings, in the content, and at one point, even the meta-keywords were relevant!).

-Thanks to a multitude of websites, blogs, and online shops, users are now accustomed to entering entire phrases or even full questions into the search instead of single keywords.
-Since voice search has also become possible, fully formulated questions have become common instead of keyword lists.
-Hummingbird (representative of the traits fast and precise) responds to these developments and aims to deliver more precise results by identifying the user's intent and reacting with relevant search results.
-The Knowledge Graph and entity-based search are two topics that have already provided insight into how the future of search works.
+Thanks to a plethora of websites, blogs, and online shops, users have become accustomed to typing entire phrases or even full questions into the search instead of individual keywords.
+Since voice search has also become an option, fully formulated questions have become commonplace and increasingly common instead of keyword listings.
+Hummingbird, representing the traits of being fast and precise, responds to these developments and aims to deliver more precise results by identifying user intent and responding with relevant search results.
+The Knowledge Graph and entity-based search are two topics that previously hinted at how the future of search will function.

-With Hummingbird, results are to be delivered less keyword-based and more towards satisfactorily answering the question or problem, i.e., the intention behind entering search terms.
+With Hummingbird, results are intended to be less keyword-based and instead focus on satisfactorily answering the question or problem, i.e., the intent behind the search terms entered.

 The abstract of the patent reads as follows:

-Summarized and simplified, it's about identifying search terms within queries, determining possible synonyms, and calculating a probability.
-The synonym with the highest probability exceeding a certain threshold replaces the original search term in the query.
-The patent provides an example of a search query for a place for pizza, where the term "restaurant" is identified as a suitable synonym for "place."
+In summary and simplified, it is about identifying search terms within queries, determining possible synonyms for which a probability is calculated.
+The synonym with the highest probability, which exceeds a certain threshold, replaces the original search term in the search query.
+As an example, the patent includes a search request for a location for pizza, where the term "restaurant" is identified as a suitable synonym for "place" (place):

-SEO for the Hummingbird: Are keywords officially dead?
+SEO for the Hummingbird: Are Keywords Now Completely Dead?

-The Keyword Tool was replaced by the Keyword Planner and is no longer freely accessible.
-In Analytics, Google provides (not provided) instead of organic keywords, and in search, the focus doesn't seem to be on keywords in the traditional sense anymore.
-So why even conduct keyword research and optimize pages for keywords?
-Does it still make a difference after Hummingbird and what should be done instead?
+The Keyword Tool has been replaced by the Keyword Planner and is no longer freely accessible.
+In Analytics, Google now only provides (not provided) instead of organic keywords, and in search, it seems no longer about keywords in the traditional sense.
+So why even perform keyword research and optimize pages for keywords?
+Does it still bring any benefits since Hummingbird, and what should one do instead?

-It should have become clear that pure optimization for keywords is outdated when Google repeatedly emphasized focusing on user interests.
-It's important not to aim for a certain keyword density or follow rigid rules for keyword placement but to empathize with your target audience: What questions can your site answer, which needs does it meet, and how can this be optimally reflected in the content?
+It should have become clear that the mere optimization for keywords is outdated when Google repeatedly preached focusing on user interests.
+The important thing is not to fulfill a certain keyword density or follow rigid rules for keyword placement, but to put yourself in the target audience's shoes: What questions can your own page answer, what needs does it meet, and how can this be optimally represented in content?

-Keywords are still an important factor for understanding user search behavior and delivering the right content: What terms are used and what language does the target audience speak?
-Besides the use of synonyms, it's crucial to recognize relationships and analyze which terms Google links together and what logical connections the algorithm recognizes.
-Starting point can be the keyword research, additional clues are the Google Autosuggest function, related search terms, and the first search results for a query: Which terms appear frequently here?
-Considering these results in your content is a sensible way to produce relevant content and help Google correctly categorize your pages.
-What's also important is the overall context of a search, which plays a role in the results: From where is the search conducted, on which device, etc. Again, it helps to understand the target group: What portion of visitors currently comes from mobile devices?
-Is the topic relevant for mobile?
-How do mobile and desktop visitors or those from different locations differ in their needs?
-You can read more about this in our blog post about entity-based search of the future.
+Keywords still remain an important factor in understanding user search behavior and delivering the appropriate content: What terms are used, and what language does the target audience speak?
+In addition to using synonyms, it is important to recognize relationships and analyze which terms Google links together and the logical relationships the algorithm recognizes.
+Keyword research can be a starting point here, other pointers are the autosuggest function in Google, related search terms, and the first search results for a search query: Which terms appear frequently here?
+Considering these results in your own content is a sensible way to produce relevant content and help Google categorize your own pages correctly.
+However, the overall context of a search, which plays a role in the results, is also important: From which location is the search performed, on what device, etc. Here too, engaging with the target audience helps: What share of visitors currently come from mobile devices?
+Is your topic relevant for mobile?
+How do the needs of mobile and desktop visitors or visitors from different locations differ from each other?
+Read more about this in our blog post on the entity-based search of the future.

 Is your website ready for the Hummingbird?
-According to Google, major publishers haven't noticed any significant traffic loss, and so far, there hasn't been a big uproar.
-However, it's important to engage with the updates and develop a suitable content strategy focused on the new algorithm.
-Our SEO experts are happy to help you, feel free to contact us!
+According to Google, major publishers have not noticed any significant traffic loss, and generally, there has been no major outcry so far.
+Nevertheless, it is important to deal with the new changes and develop a suitable content strategy that focuses on the new algorithm.
+Our SEO experts are happy to support you, feel free to contact us!

 Nadine